-12.1.01.G.
+Section 12.1.01.G.
 How to use Article 12.

-- 1. Review the standards outlined in Division 1, which apply to all Redevelopment Codes. - 2.
-Division 2 through Division 7 outline standards specific to each Redevelopment Code including its Redevelopment Zoning District(s).
+- 1. Review the standards in Division 1, which apply to all Redevelopment Zoning Districts. - 2.
+Division 2 through Division 7 establish standards specific to each Redevelopment Zoning District(s).
 Review the Division applicable to the specific site. - 3.
 Locate the site on the Regulating Plan.
-The Regulating Plan will identify the Subdistrict of each site in the Redevelopment Zoning District and the existing street network, and the lot pattern, and will provide additional regulatory information pertaining to that Redevelopment Zoning District. - 4.
+The Regulating Plan identifies the Subdistrict of each site in the Redevelopment Zoning District, the existing street network, the lot pattern, and additional regulatory information pertaining to that Redevelopment Zoning District. - 4.
 Determine Permitted Uses for the Subdistrict. - 5.
 Determine applicable Development Standards for the Subdistrict including lot size, density, and height. - 6.
 Determine the permitted Building Types for the Subdistrict and development standards that correspond to those types. - 7.
-Review applicable Stormwater Standards, Parking Standards, Wall and Fence Standards, Sign Standards, Architectural Standards and other standards that may be specific to the Redevelopment Zoning District and/or specific to the Subdistrict within a Redevelopment Zoning District. - 8.
+Review applicable Stormwater Standards, Parking Standards, Wall and Fence Standards, Sign Standards, Architectural Standards and other standards that may be specific to the Redevelopment Zoning District and the Subdistrict. - 8.
 Organization of Article 12 numbering.

-12.1.02 Regulating Plan
+Section 12.1.02.
+Regulating Plan

 - 1. Purpose.
 A Regulating Plan is adopted for each Redevelopment Zoning District.
 The Regulating Plan illustrates zoning Subdistricts and provide detail about the existing and desired character of individual streets, blocks, and civic spaces.
 Certain standards in Redevelopment Zoning Districts are keyed to specific features shown on the Regulating Plan to manage the form and scale of buildings and their relationship with other buildings and the public realm. - 2.
 Content.
 Regulating Plans contain regulatory information including the following: - a.
-Perimeter.
-Perimeter of the Redevelopment Zoning District. - b.
+Boundary.
+Boundary of the Redevelopment Zoning District. - b.
 Subdistricts.
 All land in a Redevelopment Zoning District is assigned to a Subdistrict that provides regulations for the characteristics and location of that land.
 Subdistricts are designated on the regulating plans. - c.
 Primary and Secondary Streets and Alleys.
 Primary Streets are intended to develop over time as pedestrian environments and, as such, are held to higher standards regarding building placement, building frontage, and the location of parking and service uses.
 Streets not designated as Primary Streets are Secondary Streets.
 Secondary Streets can accommodate service functions and vehicular-oriented development needs, including parking, loading, and drive-through facilities.
 Alleys are important assets in the Redevelopment Zoning Districts, performing many functions within small rights-of-way. - d.
 Required Commercial Frontage.
 Portions of Primary Streets within Redevelopment Zoning Districts are intended to support businesses, civic uses, and reinforce local character.
 These streets are designated as Required Commercial Frontage and are held to stricter standards regarding allowable frontage types and uses located within sidewalk level stories.
 Required Commercial Frontage shall be non-residential, open to the public at the ground level.
 Frontages shall be shopfront and arcades.
 Required Commercial Frontage shall be provided for a depth of no less than 20 feet measured from the front of the building. - e.
 Recommended Future Street and Alley Connections.
 Potential future connections may also be illustrated on Regulating Plans.
 Future connections are desired new vehicular or pedestrian connections to existing streets or alleys that will improve the overall transportation network.
 Future connections are not precise alignments or specific locations.
 The final street designations, exact alignment, location, maintenance responsibility and dedication of these intended links of the transportation network will be determined during the development review and approval process. - f.
 Marine Service Areas.
 Marine Service Areas cannot be converted to permanent housing unless the marine service uses can be replaced on the same parcel or another parcel not already designated a Marine Service Area.
-See CGMP Policy 4.13A.8(4). - 3.
-Legal effect.
-Regulating Plans are an integral part of these Land Development Regulations.
-They supplement the Martin County Zoning Atlas by providing a greater level of detail for Redevelopment Zoning Districts so that the regulations and standards in this article will apply in the appropriate locations.
-Changes to Regulating Plans may be made only by an ordinance amending Land Development Regulations.
+See CGMP Policy 4.13A.8(4).